woog2roid/woog2roid/README.md

 </i></b>
 </p>

 Hi, I'm GuiJung Woo.
 As explained above, I am interested in creating great services itself, and I am open to learning whatever skills are needed in the process.
 As developed several web services, I naturally came to study the web full stack.
 And I have been deploying projects so far through my personal domain(woog2roid.dev).
-Currently, I am very interested in the backend or DevOps, but I still want to expand my knowledge by experiencing as much as possible as I can as an undergraduate.
+Currently, I am very interested in the backend and DevOps, but I still want to expand my knowledge by experiencing as much as possible as I can as an undergraduate.